LeBron James hints he’ll retire after son Bronny joins the NBA - NewsBreak

 James, forward for the Los Angeles Lakers, will become a free agent after next season.
 Where he goes after that seems to depend on where his son, Bronny James, plays.

 “My last year will be played with my son,” James told The Athletic .
 “Wherever Bronny is at, that’s where I’ll be.
 I would do whatever it takes to play with my son for one year.
-It’s not about the money at that point.”Michigan coach appears to throw punch after loss to Wisconsin
+It’s not about the money at that point.”Michigan coach hits Wisconsin assistant after Badgers win

 Bronny is currently a junior in high school, meaning he isn’t eligible to enter the NBA Draft until 2024, unless the league changes its rules.
 That means his father would have one season of “contract purgatory.”